tScheme serves organisations in the Trust-Service Provider sector, providing Approval for the services they supply to consumers and organisations.

 Assessing your trust service

-Assessments and audits are carried out by one of two approved assessors – KPMG and LRQA.
-Both are recognised by UKAS – the UK's National Accreditation Body responsible for determining the technical competence and integrity of organisations and their services.
+Assessments and audits are carried out by tScheme-recognised Assessors.
+Recognition is based upon the relevant accreditation by UKAS – the UK's National Accreditation Body responsible for determining the technical competence and integrity of organisations and their services.
 Both operate independently from tScheme.

-Once your scheme has been audited, we assess it against the appropriate Profiles for that scheme type.
-If it’s satisfactory, we approve your scheme.
+Once your scheme has been Assessed and a report issued by the Assessor recommending Approval, we assess the report as being appropriate for that Service type.
+If it’s satisfactory, we issue a Grant of Approval for your Service.

 Our membership is drawn from the public, private and third sectors.
 They join because they believe in the independent assessment of trust services used in the digital economy.
-Organisations can be tScheme approved without becoming members, but we are moving to a model of automatic membership benefits at point of approval.
+There are currently two categories of membership: Government members and non-Government members.

-There is an annual membership fee of £1,000 for each member organisation.
-This fee amount is deducted from the cost of the tScheme services used.
+There is an annual membership fee of £1,000 for each non-Government member organisation and £5,000 for Government member organisations.
+However, this fee can be deducted from the cost of any applicable tScheme Approval fees.

-Trust scheme providers who have been approved by tScheme can use the tScheme logo to indicate the quality of their process.
+Trust scheme providers who have been approved by tScheme can use the tScheme Mark to indicate the trustworthiness of the processes used to deliver their Approved Service.

 Who we work with